opendistro/for-elasticsearch-docs/docs/security-configuration/security-admin.md

 # Apply configuration changes using securityadmin.sh

-The Security plugin stores its configuration---including users, roles, and permissions---in an index on the Elasticsearch cluster (`.opendistro_security`).
+The security plugin stores its configuration---including users, roles, and permissions---in an index on the Elasticsearch cluster (`.opendistro_security`).
 Storing these settings in an index lets you change settings without restarting the cluster and eliminates the need to edit configuration files on every single node.

 After changing any of the configuration files in `plugins/opendistro_security/securityconfig`, however, you must run `plugins/opendistro_security/tools/securityadmin.sh` to load these new settings into the index.
 You must also run this script at least once to initialize the `.opendistro_security` index and configure your authentication and authorization methods.